 Placing a dental implant is a surgical procedure, which is why postoperative care is important.
 You can avoid unnecessary pain and swelling by following these instructions to avoid infection and other complications.

-Please read these instructions carefully.
-They will help you understand the normal reactions following your surgery and help to keep you as comfortable as possible
+Read these instructions carefully so you understand the normal reactions after surgery.
+This information is provided to help you be as comfortable as possible during recovery.

 Early Care After Surgery

 On the day of the surgery, patients have optimal results when following this sequence:

 - Control Bleeding First: The patient should stay in a sitting position and bite on gauze until the bleeding stops.
 Do not spit.
 Apply ice packs to the affected areas immediately.

 - Eat Something: Getting something in the stomach is important.
 A milkshake is suggested.

 - Start Medications: If the patient is experiencing pain, then the pain medication should be taken first, followed by the antibiotic an hour later.
 If the patient is not experiencing pain, then the antibiotic should be taken first, with the use of pain medication when the pain is starting to occur.

 Apply moistened sterile gauze (a thumb-size roll) or a teabag over the wound.
 Bite hard with constant pressure for an hour, using 80% of your maximum bite force.
 The bulk of the gauze should be placed over the socket directly, so it acts as a barrier to minimize the amount of blood that is exiting the socket.

 If the mouth is filling up with blood, then it means that the gauze is not sealing off the area.
 The gauze should be adjusted to achieve a better seal.
 Another cause for blood filling the mouth is if intermittent pressure is applied on the gauze or the patient starts talking, causing the gauze to move out of position.